Lyn Perkins

-Lyn Perkins is a former Welsh international lawn and indoor bowler and coach.
+Lyn Perkins is a Welsh former international lawn and indoor bowler and coach.

+Biography

 He won a silver medal in the pairs with Spencer Wilshire at the 1982 Commonwealth Games in Brisbane.
 He is a three times Welsh National Champion, winning the pairs with Wilshire in 1975, 1978 and 1980, when bowling for the Tonypandy Bowls Club.

+With Spencer Wilshire, he was British champion in the pairs three times in 1976, 1979 and 1981.

 He was the coach for the lawn bowls team at the 2006 Commonwealth Games in Melbourne.